Vista High School

 Students and teachers redefining learning together.

-Vista High School is a comprehensive public high school of more than 2300 students that is rethinking how to serve a historically disadvantaged population of students, many of whom are Latino and eligible for free and reduced-price lunch.
+Vista High School, a comprehensive public high school with more than 2,300 students, is rethinking how to serve a historically disadvantaged population of students, many of whom are Latino and eligible for free and reduced-price lunch.

-Vista’s team operates on the belief that in order for students to succeed, they must feel supported, valued, and capable.
+Vista’s team operates on the belief that for students to succeed, they must feel supported, valued, and capable.
 The school has undertaken an innovative approach to holistic well-being and self-directed learning.
-Since participating in the XQ Super School Competition, Vista leaders and staff have been inviting students to co-create learning experiences that are relevant, authentic, and meaningful to students’ interests and futures in an environment where it’s safe to take appropriate risks and to understand themselves as learners.
-The journey hasn’t been easy, but it’s been worthwhile.
+Since participating in the XQ Super School Competition, Vista leaders and staff invite students to co-create learning experiences that are relevant, authentic, and meaningful to students’ interests and futures, all in an environment where it’s safe to take appropriate risks and to understand themselves as learners, prioritizing youth voice and choice for student growth and success.

-Vista cultivates a personalized and self-directed learning environment with a robust focus on students’ social-emotional growth.
 The school’s Personalized Pathways align with students’ passions and post-secondary goals.
 For example, 10th-grade teachers collaborated with their students to imagine what a co-created semester might look like.
-The ELA and world history teachers laid out the standards and non-negotiables, and the students added their thoughts and ideas as to how they might demonstrate their understanding.
+The ELA and world history teachers laid out the standards and non-negotiables, and the students added their thoughts and ideas about how they might demonstrate their understanding.
 They put the characters of history and literary works on trial.
-To support teachers in shifting from the school’s former traditional style of classroom organization, the school’s leaders developed a cohort of peer-to-peer coaches who collaborate with teachers as thought partners to develop new ideas for building student voice into learning experiences.
+To support teachers in shifting from the school’s former traditional style of classroom organization, the school’s leaders developed a cohort of peer-to-peer coaches who collaborate with teachers as thought partners to create new ideas for building student voice into learning experiences.

 Student Outcomes